South Korea's Nam Tae-Hee - The 2022 World Cup stadiums in Qatar are 'amazing' | Goal.com

 Tae-hee has been in Qatar for almost nine years now and has seen first-hand how football has grown in the West Asian nation.
 He feels the level of competition in the domestic leagues has increased steadily and that has resulted in Qatar winning the 2019 AFC Asian Cup which established them as one of the giants of the continent.

-The former Lekhwiya SC star highlighted the work of Aspire Academy in moulding the team that won the Asian Cup.
+The former Al Duhail SC star highlighted the work of Aspire Academy in moulding the team that won the Asian Cup.
 He feels a dedicated vision and plan from the Qatar Football Academy (QFA) has played a huge part in the Maroons' rise.

 "Everything has changed in Qatar for the better in the last decade or so.
 The level of football and the players have improved a lot and the 2019 Asian Cup success is a testimony to it.